freedomofpress/securedrop-dev-docs/docs/workstation_development.rst

 SecureDrop Workstation Development
 ==================================

-This project’s development requires different workflows for working on provisioning components and working on submission-handling scripts.
+This project's development requires different workflows for working on provisioning components and working on submission-handling scripts.

 For developing salt states and other provisioning components, work is